tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 >>>
 ```

-they also have an operator
+They also have a hidden operator field:

 ```console?lang=python&prompt=>>>,...
 >>> d._op